 This post may contain affiliate links.

-Let the tourist onslaught begin!
-It’s time to spend one day in Florence, the Renaissance gem of Italy, where you’ll cross paths with every other tourist in the world – except for the hordes already in Venice and Rome.
-No matter.
-A few thousand eager travellers clutching their Rick Steves Florence and Tuscany guidebook shouldn’t get in your way – there are so many great things to do in Florence that the city is meant to be shared.
+A few thousand travellers clutching their Rick Steves Florence and Tuscany guidebook shouldn’t get in your way.
+There are so many great things to do in Florence and it’s a city meant to be shared.

-This post will show you how to see Florence in a day – although there is so much to see that the more time you can spend here the better.
-We’ll also go into some juicy bits of history, particularly about the Medicis, the formidable family that ruled Florence during the Renaissance.
+This travel guide will show you the best way to see Florence in a day.
+We’ll also go into some juicy gossip about the Medicis, the formidable family that ruled Florence during the Renaissance, because a splash of scandalous history makes any trip to Italy more intriguing.

-The Cradle of the Renaissance and a Medici stronghold for centuries, Florence is the capital of Tuscany.
-It’s one of Italy’s most popular destinations.
+Known as the Cradle of the Renaissance, Florence is the capital of Tuscany and one of Italy’s most popular destinations.
 For good reason.
-Together with Venice and Rome, it’s part of an unbeatable trio of Italian cities, packed with world-class museums, historic architecture, atmospheric street scenes and delectable Tuscan cuisine.
+Together with Venice and Rome, it’s part of an unbeatable trio of Italian cities.

-If you have only one day in Florence you’ll be doing a fair bit of museum hopping – but you don’t want to cram so much that you don’t have time to simply stroll around.
-After all, it’s not called a ‘living museum’ for nothing and you’ll see plenty by meandering through the backstreets.
+If you’re doing a day trip to Florence you’ll be doing a fair bit of sightseeing – but don’t cram in so much that you don’t have time to stroll around.
+It’s not called a ‘living museum’ for nothing and you’ll see plenty by meandering through the backstreets.

-The itinerary below is jam packed so don’t feel bad if you leave out a museum or two.
+This 1-day Florence itinerary is jam packed so don’t feel bad if you leave out a tourist attraction or two.

 Start at the Uffizi Gallery

-The Uffizi is a work of art in itself.
-The vast building with its long rows of columns was built as an office headquarters for the Medici family in the 16th century.
-It was designed by Giorgio Vasari who, if you’re into gossipy art criticism, wrote an excellent book called Lives of the Artists.
+The Uffizi building is a work of art in itself.
+Built as a headquarters for the Medici family in the 16th century, it was designed by Giorgio Vasari who, if you’re into gossipy art criticism of the 1500s, wrote an excellent book called Lives of the Artists back in the day.

 Uffizi Tickets

-After the artist’s death, his work fell out of favour and stayed that way for a very long time, pretty much until the Pre-Raphaelites of the 19th century rediscovered his work and redeemed the unabashed beauty of his paintings.
+After the artist’s death, his work fell out of favour and stayed that way until the Pre-Raphaelites of the 19th century rediscovered his work and redeemed the unabashed beauty of his paintings.

 Now we can love Botticelli again.
 Hurrah.

-Back to the art.
 Here’s a hidden masterpiece.
-Because art tours through the Uffizi don’t usually stop at the Battle of San Romeo by the late Gothic painter Paolo Uccello, you’ll likely be able to see one of my very favourite paintings without looking over a sea of heads.
+Art tours through the Uffizi don’t usually stop at the Battle of San Romeo by the late Gothic painter Paolo Uccello, yet it’s one of my favourite paintings of all time.

 I was amazed how few people stopped to gaze at this evocative painting celebrating the victory of Florence over their bitter enemy, Siena, back in 1432.